 The key to conquering any mountain is the support you have along the way, so don't forget that your colleagues are around to help you with ALL aspects of your clinical work, even documentation.

-And if you're not quite sure where to begin, you can check out my online group program, Meaningful Documentation.
-In this program I teach therapists strategies for climbing Mt.
-Documentation, give them the tools they need to conquer it and provide tons of encouragement along the way.
+And if you're not quite sure where to begin, you can check out my Private Practice Paperwork Crash Course or my Meaningful Documentation Academy.
+Both of these programs provide strategies for climbing Mt.
+Documentation, giving therapists the tools they need to conquer it and provide tons of encouragement along the way.
 My goal is that all therapists are able to conquer their fear and find joy at the summit.